 TERMINATION

 12.1 Termination At or Prior to Closing.
-This Agreement may be terminated at any time on or prior to the ClosingDate:

-(a) by mutual written consent of the Parties;

-(b) by Buyer if the Operational Dateshall not have occurred on or before April 30, 2000 (the “Outside Operational Date”); or

-(c) by either Party if any Governmental Entity shall have issued an order, judgment or decree or taken any other action challenging, delaying, restraining, enjoining, prohibiting or invalidating the consummation of any of the transactions contemplated herein beyond the Outside Operational Date.
+This Agreement may be terminated at any time on or prior to the Closing Date by either Party if any Governmental Entity shall have issued an order, judgment or decree or taken any other action challenging, delaying, restraining, enjoining, prohibiting or invalidating the consummation of any of the transactions contemplated herein beyond [__________________].

 12.2 Effect of Termination.
 If Closing does not occur as a result of any Party exercising its right to terminate pursuant to Section 12.1, then this Agreement shall be null and void and no Party shall have any rights or obligations under this Agreement, except that nothing herein shall relieve any Party from any liability for any breach hereof prior to such termination.